CrossyChainsaw/Ranknir/README.md

 Ranknir is a discord bot that sends all clan members their 1v1 and/or 2v2 elo in a list.

 ### Servers
-Ranknir is currently active in the following clan servers: Pandation, Tews, Excalibur, Brawlhalla NL, Frost, ChinaT0WN, GuIIotine
+Ranknir is currently active in the following clan servers: Pandation, Tews, Excalibur, Brawlhalla NL, Frost, ChinaT0WN

 Has been active in: Insomnia, Fanfare, Fawaka, Dair, Cybers, Cherimoya, Skyward, Obsessive, sword